CFI Application Outline: Community

 More information on the amount of funding requested, the distribution of funding, and special forms are included here.

-1. Present data in dollars and percentages
+3. Present project budget data in dollars and percentages of total budget

 • CFI Program